emilbaehr/automatic-app-landing-page/_pages/privacypolicy.md

 Definitions

-SERVICE means the floppsell mobile application operated by flopsell.com
+SERVICE means the flosell mobile application operated by flopsell.com

 PERSONAL DATA means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).